 Software.
-The Service Quality Queue Activity report produces a report on the average hold time by agency.
-The Director of Customer Relations is responsible for this measure.
-Data are stored in the Customer Relations to a customer service representative.
+The Service Quality Queue Activity report produces a report on the to a customer service representative.

 Division.

 Methodology: This measure keeps track of the time in which a customer is waiting to speak agency staff, including poor cell service or unforeseen interruptions on the callers' end.